Prag8855/aab/content/guides/blue-card.md

 ### 4. Receive your National Visa

 In a few weeks (or a few months), you must go to the embassy or consulate again.
 They will give you a [[National Visa]].
-It's [a sticker in your passport](/images/aufenthaltstitel.jpg).
 This temporary visa that lets you [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [start working](/guides/find-a-job-in-berlin#step-6-start-working).

 ### 5. Come to Germany and start working